- How Can You Prepare Your Private Group Tutorials?

 - Elaborate on the key concepts (elicit definitions, examples, create mind maps, etc.)

 Prepare a list of exercises (maths problems, vocabulary lists, conversation topics for conversation classes, etc.)

 - Dedicate part of the class to teaching theory.

 - Create a list of questions designed to test the students’ understanding of the topics covered.

 Teaching several students at once means that you have to get the students to cooperate.
-You need to get them to work in groups, correct one another, and invite them to think about their answers.
-The objective for each student in private tutorials is to no longer require them.
+It would help if you got them to work in groups, correct one another, and invite them to think about their answers.
+The objective for each student in private tutorials is to require them no longer.

 Do you know how much you should charge for private tutorials?

 What Resources Do You Need to Plan Private Group Tutorials?